Tolstoy Cup

-The Tolstoy Cup is an annual football match played between the students of the Department of Peace Studies at the University of Bradford and the Department of War Studies at King's College London since 2007, though the match was first played in 1994.
+The Tolstoy Cup is a football match played between the students of the Department of Peace Studies at the University of Bradford and the Department of War Studies at King's College London.
+The first match was played in 1992 and succeeding games came at intermittent intervals until 2007, when the event became an annual one.
+Following a six year hiatus, largely due to the covid-19 virus, the fixture was replayed on 9 June 2024 as part of the Peace Studies Golden Jubilee Conference at the University of Bradford.

 The competition is named after War and Peace, the 1869 novel written by the Russian author Leo Tolstoy.

 Rivalry

 The rivalry between "Peace Studies" and "War Studies" is one of the great sporting rivalries, being featured at number four on the Financial Times list of "Great college sports rivalries".
 Although it does not match the history or tradition of university rivalries such as the Oxford and Cambridge Boat Race, the competition is still often covered by the national media including the BBC, The Independent and Bradford's Telegraph and Argus.
 The second leg of the 2007 match played at Bradford City's Valley Parade attracted over 200 spectators.
-King's College London itself has a longer standing rivalry with UCL, particularly involving rugby union.